lptrestka/Tray-Roomba-App/README.md

 Following successful install, open command prompt, terminal, or respective command line interface.

 1. Navigate to your new repository, for example: cd C:\Users\username\Desktop\Tray-Roomba-App-main
+  - On mac or linux, you can also get to this step by right clicking on the folder and clicking "Open in terminal".

 2. Run the program with the command: node .